Autoland: Emergency autoland

 Garmin Aviation started studying an emergency autoland feature in 2001 and launched the program in 2010 with more than 100 employees, investing around $20 million.

 Flight tests began in 2014 with 329 test landings completed in a Cessna 400 Corvalis and another 300 landings in other aircraft.

 The feature is activated by a guarded red button on Garmin G3000 avionics.
 It evaluates winds, weather and fuel reserves to select a suitable diversion airport and takes over the aircraft controls to land.
 In addition, it advises ATC of the feature's intentions and displays instructions to occupants.

 A Piper M600 single-engine turboprop aircraft began flight tests in early 2018 and completed more than 170 landings to seek pending FAA certification, which it achieved in 2020.

 Providing access to more than 9,000 runways over 4,500 ft in length, it is offered from 2020 for $170,000 including extra equipment.

 It was also certified for the single-engine Cirrus Vision SF50 jet that same year, landing on runways over 5,836 ft, the SOCATA-Daher TBM 900, and will eventually be certified on other aircraft.

 In June 2021, the Garmin Autoland system won the 2020 Collier Trophy, for "the greatest achievement in aeronautics or astronautics in America" during the preceding year.

+On December 20, 2025, the first recorded true emergency activation of a fully autonomous Autoland system occurred after avionic-detection of unsafe low cabin pressure initiated the system in a Beechcraft Super King Air B200 twin-turboprop aircraft (call sign N479BR) culminating in a full-stop landing and post-landing engine shutdown.
+The Autoland system, which automatically chose a suitable airport, flight plan, and descent from high altitude pattern, landed safely at Rocky Mountain Metropolitan Airport Broomfield, Colorado.
+During the event, the autoland subsystem tuned the radio to proper tower frequency, transmitted computer-enunciated voice radio messages including call sign, pilot incapacitation, aircraft position, and estimated time of arrival to the chosen airport.
+Updates were transmitted every few minutes to which ground emergency units and air traffic controllers prepared the airport and cleared approach airspace for the emergency aircraft.
+The incident marked the first recorded instance of a fully navigated and planned, pilot-incapacitation autoland in U.S. general aviation history.